homeall/caddy-reverse-proxy-cloudflare/SECURITY.md

 ## License

-This Security Policy is licensed under the Eclipse Public License 2.0 (EPL-2.0).
+This Security Policy is licensed under the MIT.